44 Best Restaurants in Vienna, Austria

 Known For

-• Meat-heavy food menu
+• Meat-heavy menu with a few vegetarian options

 Restaurant Details

-• 16.
 Figlmüller

 $$ | 1st District

-This Wiener schnitzel institution might be touristy, but it's known for breaded veal and pork cutlets so large they overflow the plate and still attracts locals, too.
+This Wiener schnitzel institution might be touristy, but it's known for breaded veal and pork cutlets so large they overflow the plate, and it still attracts locals, too.
 The cutlet is hammered—you can hear the mallets pounding from a block away—so that the schnitzel winds up wafer-thin.
 It's delicious because the quality (as well as the size: half a pound each) is unrivaled; don't forget to add lemon juice.
 The potato salad made with Styrian pumpkin seed oil (the oil is an Austrian specialty) is the best in town, and if you want to try the recipe at home, you can even buy its cookbook.
 If this location is full, try the one just around the corner, at Bäckerstrasse 6.

-Wollzeile 5, Vienna, Vienna, A-1010, Austria
+Wollzeile 5, Vienna, A-1010, Austria

 01-512–6177